dog-god-rus/sdxl-texture-synthesis/README.md

 Anyways, mainTextureGen.py is the thing that generates textures.
 Only the txt2txt2img mode works, where you enter a prompt that then gets parsed by an LLM and turned into multiple prompts for all the different map types, and then those textures get generated.

 gpt.py is the script I used to label the texture data.
 It uses an LLM to turn filenames into texture descriptions.
-It's not terribly useful considering the sheer inefficiency of it all and the existance of models better than the original mistral 7b (dec-may 2024 my beloved), but it does provide some extra info on how the model was trained.
+It's not terribly useful considering the sheer inefficiency of it all and the existance of models better than the original mistral 7b (sep-dec 2024 my beloved), but it does provide some extra info on how the model was trained.
 I guess.

 Have fun!